 - Burns more fat: The way your body burns fat depends on its oxygen expenditure.
 Weight lifting increases the amount of oxygen your body requires and hence allows you to burn fat for a longer time even after your workout.

 - Helps maintain bone mass: As we age we tend to lose bone mass and are at an increased risk of developing problems such as osteoporosis.
 This loss of bones mass is much more severe in women as they age.
-However, there is some good news; a study showed that women who lifted weights regularly for a year, increased their spinal bone mass by up to 10%.
-So lifting weights even 2-3 times per week can allow you to maintain your bone health in the long run.

 - Reduces stress and anxiety: Research shows that weight training can increase the amount of dopamine (feel-good hormone) produced in the brain, thus leading to a significant reduction in stress and anxiety levels.